d3/d3-3.x-api-reference/Quantitative-Scales.md

 ## Quantile Scales

 Quantile scales map an input domain to a discrete range.
 Although the input domain is continuous and the scale will accept any reasonable input value, the input domain is specified as a discrete set of values.
 The number of values in (the cardinality of) the output range determines the number of quantiles that will be computed from the input domain.
-To compute the quantiles, the input domain is sorted, and treated as a [[population of discrete values|http://en.wikipedia.org/wiki/Quantile#Quantiles_of_a_population]].
+To compute the quantiles, the input domain is sorted, and treated as a [population of discrete values](http://en.wikipedia.org/wiki/Quantile#Quantiles_of_a_population).
 The input domain is typically a dimension of the data that you want to visualize, such as the daily change of the stock market.
 The output range is typically a dimension of the desired output visualization, such as a diverging color scale.

 <a name="quantile" href="Quantitative-Scales#quantile">#</a> d3.scale.<b>quantile</b>()